pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

 Event Propagation
 ^^^^^^^^^^^^^^^^^
 In PyQt, when an event is not handled by a widget, or the widget explicitly decides against handling it, the event is propagated to its parent widget.
 This process, commonly referred to as "bubbling," continues upward through the nested widgets until the event is either handled or reaches the main window.

 It is facilitated by methods such as ``.accept()`` and ``.ignore()``, which allow developers to exert precise control over the event flow.

 Example: Custom Event Handling ::

     class CustomButton(QPushButton):
         def mousePressEvent(self, event):
-            event.accept() # The event is marked as handled, preventing further propagation
+            # The event is marked as handled, preventing further propagation
-            # Alternatively:
+            event.accept()

-            event.ignore() # the event can be marked as unhandled, allowing it to propagate further
+            # Alternatively the event can be marked as unhandled, allowing it to
+            # propagate further
+            event.ignore()

 QTimer, Multi-Threading
 -----------------------
 QTimer
 ^^^^^^
 Qtimer is simply a Qt class that provides a high-level interface for creating and managing timers in a Qt Application.
 This timers are used to perform an action periodically.

 Where is is used?
 It can be used for tasks such as doing periodic data polling of the tasks, updating the User-Interface, or triggering the events at regular intervals.

 Example of this executed by this code::